xmindltd/xmind-sdk-js/README.md

 [The most popular mind mapping software.](https://www.xmind.net)

-The `xmind-sdk-js` is an official `Non-UI` library that implemented a lot of functions to the same as the UI client. if you use UI client, you already know how to use this library.
+**The `xmind-sdk-js` is an official library that implemented a lot of functions to the same as the UI client. if you use UI client, you already know how to use this library.**

-In order to use, there is a very important concept you should know that is `Everything is component and each component should have a unique title`.
+**In order to use, there is a very important concept you should know that is `Everything is component and each component should have a unique title`.**

 ## Getting started